Matthew-D-Johnston/js225/js229_study_guide.md

 - Object factories allow us to create a single function that can be reused to make multiple instances of a particular type of object with similar properties and behavior.
 - When an object factory creates objects wich have the same properties, they do not return `true` when compared with the strict equality operator.

+##### Instances

+* In OOP, we often refer to individual objects of a specific data type as **instances** of that type.
+* An instance is just another term for the objects created using any means of defining multiple objects of the same kind (e.g., dogs).
+The term _object_ is more general, while _instance_ is more specific.

+###### Instance Properties

+* It's convenient to describe the properties of an instance as **instance properties**.
+These properties belong to a specific instance of some type.
+* In our `Dog` example, we say that the `name`, `breed`, and `weight` properties are all instance properties of the various instances of the `Dog` type.

+###### Instance Methods

+* Since methods are also properties on an object, we can refer to methods stored directly in an object as instance properties too.
+More commonly, we call them **instance methods** just to distinguish them from ordinary data properties.
+* However, methods usually shouldn't be stored directly in instances.
+Instead, they should be stored in the instance's prototype.
+While methods defined on the prototype aren't stored in the instance object, they still operate on individual instances.
+Therefore, we usually refer to methods on the prototype as instance methods as well.
+In our `Dog` example, `bark` is an instance method since it's defined on the `Dog.prototype` object.
+*

 ---

 ### Determining/setting function execution context (`this`)